alphanodes/additionals/docs/dashboards.rst

 If you want to use the dashboard functionality you need to configure the permissions for the respective user roles, which are:

+*  Save dashboards
 *  Set system dashboards
-*  Manage shared dashboards
-*  Save dashboards
+*  Share dashboards

 Dashboard: Home